G. K. Chesterton: Namesakes

 In 1974, Ian Boyd, founded The Chesterton Review, a scholarly journal devoted to Chesterton and his circle.
 The journal is published by the G. K. Chesterton Institute for Faith and Culture based in Seton Hall University, South Orange, New Jersey.

 In 1996, Dale Ahlquist founded the American Chesterton Society to explore and promote Chesterton's writings.

 In 2008, a Catholic high school, Chesterton Academy, opened in the Minneapolis area.
 In the same year Scuola Libera Chesterton opened in San Benedetto del Tronto, Italy.

 In 2012, a crater on the planet Mercury was named Chesterton after the author.

-In 2014, G. K. Chesterton Academy of Chicago, a Catholic high school, opened in Highland Park, Illinois.
+In 2014, G. K. Chesterton Academy of Chicago and Chesterton Academy of Buffalo, Catholic high schools, opened in Highland Park, Illinois and Buffalo, New York.

-A fictionalised G. K. Chesterton is the central character in the Young Chesterton Chronicles, a series of young adult adventure novels by John McNichol, and in the G K Chesterton Mystery series, a series of detective novels by the Australian author Kel Richards.
+A fictionalised G. K. Chesterton is the central character in the G K Chesterton Mystery series, a series of detective novels by the Australian author Kel Richards.

-Another fictional character named Gil Chesterton is a food and wine critic who works for KACL, the Seattle radio station featured in the American television series Frasier.